 This may, AUB invited Dorset residents to a new musical adaptation of C.S.
 Lewis’ famous children’s classic, The Lion, the Witch and the Wardrobe, which took place at the Lighthouse, Poole from Thursday 9th May to Saturday 11th May 2019.

 Students from AUB’s BA (Hons) Acting, BA (Hons) Costume and Performance Design and BA (Hons) Make-Up for Media and Performance are collaborating with Kokoro, the Bournemouth Symphony Orchestra’s acclaimed new music ensemble.

 AUB Productions are to open their latest production Lord of the Flies at Pavilion Dance South West, Bournemouth.

-The production, directed by Erica Gould is a collaborative student project between BA (Hons) Acting, BA (Hons) Costume and Performance Design and BA (Hons) Make-up for Media and Performance and is part of a series of productions for this year’s final year graduating student projects.
+The production, directed by Erica Gould is a collaborative student project between BA (Hons) Acting, BA (Hons) Costume, BA Performance Design and Film Costume and BA (Hons) Make-up for Media and Performance and is part of a series of productions for this year’s final year graduating student projects.

 This weekend, AUB Productions are performing ‘Far from the Madding Crowd’ at The Lighthouse, Poole!